Table of Contents

 Either way, waiting for the complete diagnosis can be anxiety-provoking.

-And if you’ve ever suffered a torn ACL, you may be wondering do you need surgery for a torn ACL.
+And if you’ve ever suffered a torn ACL, you may be wondering if you need surgery for a torn ACL.
 The answer to this question depends on several factors, including the extent of the tear and your overall health.

-Here we’ll give you an overview of ACL tears including their types and the non-surgical treatment options you can consider.
+Here, we’ll give you an overview of ACL tears, including their types and the non-surgical treatment options you can consider.

 Understanding the Anterior Cruciate Ligament (ACL)

 As you may well know, the knee joint is one of the largest and most complex joints in the human body.
 It’s made up of the shin bone (tibia), the thigh bone (femur), and the articular cartilage, which helps to cushion and protect the bones.

 The knee joint is held together by a network of ligaments, including the ACL.
 The ACL is one of its major stabilizing ligaments and helps provide knee stability and muscle strength.

 However, you can be vulnerable to experiencing different types of ACL injuries, especially during high-impact activities such as running or jumping.
 A tear or rupture of the ACL can cause knee pain, swelling, instability, and loss of range of motion.